Malabar Coast

-The Malabar Coast is the southwestern coast of the Indian subcontinent, generally referring to the coastline of Kerala.
-Geographically, it comprises the wettest regions of South India.
-The term sometimes is used to refer to the entire Indian coast from the western coast of Konkan to the tip of India at Kanyakumari.
+The Malabar Coast ([mɐlɐbaːr]) is the southwestern region of the Indian subcontinent.
+It generally refers to the western coastline of India stretching from Konkan to Kanyakumari.
+Geographically, it comprises one of the wettest regions of the subcontinent, which includes the southern tip of Goa, Kanara region of Karnataka, all of Kerala and Kanyakumari region of Tamil Nadu.

-Kuttanad, which is the point of least elevation in India, lies on the Malabar Coast.
-Kuttanad, also known as The Rice Bowl of Kerala, has the lowest altitude in India, and is one of the few places in the world where cultivation takes place below sea level.
+Kuttanad, which is the point of the lowest altitude in India, lies on the Malabar Coast.
+Kuttanad, also known as The Rice Bowl of Kerala, is among the few places in the world where cultivation takes place below sea level.
+The peak of Anamudi, which is also the point of highest altitude in India outside the Himalayas, lies parallel to the Malabar Coast on the Western Ghats.

 The region parallel to the Malabar Coast gently slopes from the eastern highland of Western Ghats ranges to the western coastal lowland.
-The moisture-laden winds of the Southwest monsoon, on reaching the southernmost point of the Indian Peninsula, because of its topography, divides into two branches; the "Arabian Sea Branch" and the "Bay of Bengal Branch".
+The moisture-laden winds of the Southwest monsoon, on reaching the southernmost point of the Indian subcontinent, because of its topography, divide into two branches; the "Arabian Sea Branch" and the "Bay of Bengal Branch".
 The "Arabian Sea Branch" of the Southwest monsoon first hits the Western Ghats, making Kerala the first state in India to receive rain from the Southwest monsoon.
-The Malabar Coast is a source of Biodiversity in India.
+The Malabar Coast is a source of biodiversity in India.

 Etymology

+Malabar is reminiscent of the word Malanad or Malavaram in Malayalam, which means the land of mountains.
+The earliest recorded use of 'Malabar' is by Al-Biruni (AD 973–1048), though the name had already been in use much earlier.
+Authors such as Ibn Khordadbeh and Al-Baladhuri mention Malabar ports in their works.
+According to William Logan, the word Malabar comes from a combination of the Dravidian word Mala (mountain) and the Persian/Arabic word Barr (country/continent).
+The first element of the name is first attested in the Topography written by Cosmas Indicopleustes (6th century CE), which indicates that Arab sailors already call Kerala Male at that time.
+The Topography mentions a pepper emporium called Male, which clearly gave its name to Malabar ('the country of Male').
+The second part of the name is thought by scholars to be the Arabic word barr ('continent') or its Persian relative bar ('country').

 Until the arrival of the British, the term Malabar was used in foreign trade circles as a general name for Kerala.
-Earlier, the term Malabar had also been used to denote Tulu Nadu and Kanyakumari which lie contiguous to Kerala in the southwestern coast of India, in addition to the modern state of Kerala.
+Earlier, the term Malabar had also been used to denote Tulu Nadu and Kanyakumari, which lie contiguous to Kerala in the southwestern coast of India, in addition to the modern state of Kerala.
 The people of Malabar were known as Malabars.
 The term Malabar is often used to denote the entire southwestern coast of India.

-From the time of Cosmas Indicopleustes (6th century CE) itself, the Arab sailors used to call Kerala Male.
-The first element of the name, however, is attested already in the Topography written by Cosmas Indicopleustes.
-This mentions a pepper emporium called Male, which clearly gave its name to Malabar ('the country of Male').
-The name Male is thought to come from the Malayalam word Mala ('mountain').
-The second part of the name is thought by scholars to be the Arabic word barr ('continent') or its Persian relative bar ('country').

-Al-Biruni (AD 973 - 1048) must have been the first writer to call this state Malabar.
-Authors such as Ibn Khordadbeh and Al-Baladhuri mention Malabar ports in their works.
-The Arab writers had called this place Malibar, Manibar, Mulibar, and Munibar.
-Malabar is reminiscent of the word Malanad which means the land of mountains.

-According to William Logan, the word Malabar comes from a combination of the Malayalam word Mala (mountain) and the Persian/Arabic word Barr (country/continent).
+Additionally, European traders and scholars referred to Tamils of Sri Lanka as Malabars.
+In the 18th century, J. P. Fabricius described his Tamil-English Dictionary as the "Dictionary of Malabar and English".